shkonmrdd/lang-lint-bot/README.md

 ## Troubleshooting
 - Missing or invalid env vars cause the process to exit early.
 Double-check `.env`.
+- If `LLM_API_KEY` is blank, the startup validation fails immediately; ensure your OpenAI (or compatible) key is present.
 - If TypeORM fails to connect, ensure the database URL is reachable and the specified provider matches your driver.